 SAPS Plant Science Summer School

-This course initially developed with the National STEM Learning Centre gives a select group of post-16 biology teachers the opportunity to join a plant science summer school hosted by some of the leading lights in plant science.
+This course, initially developed in partnership with the National STEM Learning Centre, gives a select group of post-16 biology teachers the opportunity to join a plant science summer school hosted by some of the leading lights in plant science and bring contemporary plant science to classrooms across the UK.

 Course outcomes

-• demonstrate new knowledge and understanding of plant science topics
+• be able to demonstrate new knowledge and understanding of plant science topics, scientific practice and techniques gained directly from plant scientists

-• identify stimulating contemporary plant science ideas, practical activities and resources and use these to develop inspiring teaching approaches
+• be able to identify stimulating contemporary plant science ideas, practical activities and resources and use these to develop inspiring teaching approaches

 Practical workshops